jlulloaa/pacmen/README.md

 <img alt="Pacmen Right" src="howto/Pacman01.gif" height=32px><img alt="Pacmen Left" src="howto/Pacman02.gif" height=32px> By alternating between the open and closed mouth pacman images at regular intervals, the pacman appears to be moving.

 By defining an area within the page we setup the boundaries for the pacmen, so they can only "move" within that area.
-The photo of the nice beach defines these boundaries.
+Whenever they hit any edge of the area, they squash a little and revert direction, moving back to the opposite edge.
+The edges are insivible in the page, but coincide with the edges of the nice :beach_umbrella: beach :camera: photo .
 There are 3 other scenes, that are randomly cycled everytime the game is reset (or the page is reloaded).

 The buttons to the left and the slider at the bottom, allow controlling the action (see [How to Run section](#how-to-run)).

-The page has been formatted mainly with [bootstrap](https://getbootstrap.com/) and the [bootswatch](https://bootswatch.com) theme [SpaceLab](https://bootswatch.com/spacelab/).
-Some minor modifications are also performed through my own css style file.
+I have formatted the page mainly with [bootstrap](https://getbootstrap.com/) via the [bootswatch](https://bootswatch.com) theme [SpaceLab](https://bootswatch.com/spacelab/).
+I also performed some minor and more specific adjustements through my own css style file.

 # How to Run
 The set of buttons to the left of the scene allows to control the game: